Cream Separating Milk Bottles

 One former milkman told us that he had to be very careful where he left these milk bottles on a freezing morning.
 They were very susceptible to breaking if the milk froze.
 Probably the indentation trapped the milk as it froze and when it expanded it had no where to go and broke the glass.
 When a conventional milk bottle froze the cream would push the cap out of the bottle and the frozen cream would form a column above the lip of the bottle.
 Customers were also leery that the bottles did not hold a full quart or pint since the dent made it seem like the bottles had less capacity.
 To assure customers, many cream separator milk bottles are embossed ONE FULL PINT or ONE FULL QUART GUARANTEED.
 The bottles were the same height as regular milk bottles so they would work on the fillers but the bodies were slightly larger around to make up for the capacity lost in the dent.
 Still it was an optical illusion.
 You would swear that these milk bottles had to hold less because of the dent.
 The problem was if a customer believed it, they could be persuaded to buy their milk in a conventional bottle from a competitor.

 The bottle on the right is known as a toothache milk bottle.
 It was invented by Royden A. Blunt of Baltimore, Maryland and was granted a utility patent on July 7, 1953.
 These milk bottles are usually embossed with this utility patent number but Blunt was also granted two design patents on the same day for ornamental variations of this milk bottle (first design patent, second design patent).
 They were marketed by Richer-Pour Bottle Inc. of Baltimore, Maryland.
 These bottles are only found in square versions but can be embossed like the bottle pictured above or pyroglazed (picture).
 We have only seen quart bottles.
-Royden Blunt was associated with the Buck Glass Company of Baltimore, Maryland and all of the toothache milk bottles that we have seen were manufactured by this company.
+Royden Blunt was president of the Buck Glass Company of Baltimore, Maryland and all of the toothache milk bottles that we have seen were manufactured by this company.